-Following federal precedent, Wisconsin's trafficking of a child law applies to buyers who "obtain" or "attempt to obtain" a child for commercial sex acts.
-State CSEC laws include "child enticement" and "soliciting a child for prostitution," a distinct offense that differentiates soliciting a minor versus an adult.
+Following federal precedent, Wisconsin's "trafficking of a child" law applies to buyers who "obtain" or "attempt to obtain" a child for commercial sex.
+Buyer-applicable CSEC laws include "child enticement," "patronizing a child," and "soliciting a child for prostitution," a distinct offense that differentiates soliciting a minor versus an adult.
 "Trafficking of a child" is punishable by up to 40 years imprisonment and a fine up to \$100,000, while "soliciting a child for prostitution" and "child enticement" are punishable by up to 25 years imprisonment and a fine up to \$100,000.
-The law prohibiting use of a computer to facilitate a child sex crime might apply to buyers who use the Internet for this purpose when the targeted minor is under 16.
-A mistake of age defense is generally prohibited within Wisconsin's Criminal Code.
+"Patronizing a child" is punishable by up to 31⁄2 years imprisonment and a fine up to \$10,000.
+The "use of a computer to facilitate a child sex crime" law may apply to buyers who use the Internet for this purpose when the targeted minor is under 16.
+A mistake of age defense is generally prohibited within Wisconsin's Criminal Code and is expressly prohibited under "patronizing a child."
 A convicted buyer is subject to mandatory restitution to the victim and may face asset forfeiture for trafficking and CSEC offenses.
 Possessing images of child sexual exploitation (ICSE) carries penalties comparable to those for similar federal offenses.
 Buyers convicted of "trafficking of a child" or any of the buyer-applicable CSEC and ICSE offenses are required to register as sex offenders.